-Interview of John Small, the executive Director of the Block Services of NIS20.
-November 2012. / Uncategorized
+Interview of John Small, the executive Director of the Block Services of NIS, Uncategorized

 Only in the year 2012, about 25 million dollars was invested in the improvement and development of technical capabilities of a NIS block “Oil Field Services”.
 The said investment relates to the procurement of most advanced equipment, investments in training and education of the workforce and implementation of new technologies.
 The above mentioned changes are focused on one strategic goal – creation of a competitive Oil Service with regional ambitions, which is part of the overall NIS strategy, aimed at achieving regional domination.
 The course of reforming this segment of the company, plans and projects with “Balkanmagazin” were the topics of the interview with John Small, the Executive Director of the NIS Block “Oil Field Services”.